 If your company’s basic worth is not what you hoped it would be or what you need it to be, there are systems you can put into place or things you can do to increase the value of your business.

 Go back to Article #2 to look at actual value calculations and value acceleration methods.
 Find your competitive advantage in Article #4.
 Learn how to scale your business in Article #5 and how to make it sustainable in Article #7.

 And of course, increasing income is going to help drive up your business worth, too.
 So at this point, I ask, how is your company’s income?
 Is it increasing year after year, or is your revenue dropping and dipping year after year?
 If your income stream is not increasing, then your company’s competitive advantages, its scalability, and its sustainability will make no difference to your asking price.

 How, then, would you figure out a rough estimate of your company’s value?
 Well, there are two things you can do.

-As a Certified Exit Planning Advisor or someone who quarterbacks the sale of a business, I have all of my business clients complete a template assessment of their business.
+As a Certified Exit Planning Advisor or someone who quarterbacks the sale of a business, I have all of our business clients complete a template assessment of their business.
 It isn’t a formal valuation.
-They can’t take it to court or give it to the buyer’s side, but it does provide them with a rough estimate of your business’s value.
-Not only will it provide them with a rough valuation, it will give them some basic insight into the areas of their business that may need some work to increase their value.
+They can’t use it in court or give it to the buyer’s side, but it does provide them with a rough estimate of their business’s value.
+Not only will it provide them with a rough valuation, but it will also give them some basic insight into the areas of their business that may need some work to increase their value.

 In all reality, your business is worth whatever someone will pay for it.
 But what are buyers willing to pay you in today’s marketplace?
 Well, use your assessment tools.
 Contact your professional team members.
 Work to increase your business’s value because more than likely, this is your biggest asset.
 Make it worth millions!